 Allowance for Credit Losses.
-On January 1, 2023, the Bank adopted the accounting standard referred to as CECL.
-As a result of the change in methodology from the incurred loss method to the CECL method, on January 1, 2023 the Company recorded a one-time adjustment from equity into the allowance for credit losses on loans and leases in the amount of \$2.0 million, net of tax.
-The allowance for credit losses on loans and leases totaled \$15.5 million, or 1.43% of total loans and leases outstanding at September 30, 2023.
-At December 31, 2022, prior to the adoption of CECL, the allowance for loan and lease losses totaled \$12.4 million, or 1.27% of total loans and leases outstanding.
+On January 1, 2023 The allowance for credit losses on loans and leases increased \$162,000, or 1.0%, the Bank adopted the accounting standard referred to as CECL.
+As a result of the change in methodology \$15.8 million at March 31, 2024 from the incurred loss method to the CECL method, on January 1, 2023 the Company recorded a one-time adjustment from equity into December 31, 2023.
+At March 31, 2024, the allowance for credit losses on loans and leases totaled 1.39% of total loans and leases outstanding.
+At December 31, 2023, the amount of \$2.0 million, net of tax.
+The allowance for credit losses on loans and leases totaled \$15.5 million \$15.7 million, or 1.43% of total loans and leases outstanding at September 30, 2023.
+At December 31, 2022, prior to the adoption of CECL, the allowance for loan and lease losses totaled \$12.4 million, or 1.27% 1.42% of total loans and leases outstanding.
 Additionally, as a part of CECL adoption, the Bank established an allowance for credit losses on unfunded commitments by recording a one-time adjustment from equity of \$1.8 million.
 This allowance, which is reported in other liabilities on the Condensed Consolidated Balance Sheets, totaled \$1.7 million at September 30, 2023.
-Net charge-offs during the first nine months of 2023 were \$436,000 compared to net charge-offs of \$152,000 during the first nine months of 2022.
+Net charge-offs during the first nine months quarter of 2023 2024 were \$436,000 \$324,000 compared to net charge-offs recoveries of \$152,000 \$78,000 during the first nine months comparable quarter of 2022 2023.

 Management regularly analyzes conditions within its geographic markets and evaluates its loan and lease portfolio.
-The Company evaluated its exposure to potential loan and lease losses as of September 30, 2023, which evaluation included consideration of persistent inflation, higher interest rates, a weakened economic growth and unemployment outlook, stock market volatility, and increased geopolitical risk.
+The Company evaluated its exposure to potential loan and lease losses as of September 30, 2023 March 31, 2024, which evaluation included consideration of persistent a potential recession due to inflation, higher interest rates, a weakened economic growth and unemployment outlook, stock market volatility, and increased overall geopolitical risk, tensions.
 Credit metrics are being reviewed and stress testing is being performed on the loan portfolio on an ongoing basis.
 Potentially higher risk segments of the portfolio, such as hotels and restaurants, are being closely monitored.
 For additional information on the allowance for credit losses, see "Allowance for Credit Losses on Loans and Leases" and "Economic Outlook" in "Note 4 Loans, Leases and Allowance" of the "Notes to Condensed Consolidated Financial Statements" in this report.

 Other Assets.
-Other assets increased \$5.1 million, or 20.7%, to \$29.5 million at September 30, 2023 from \$24.5 million at December 31, 2022, primarily as a result of the growth in deferred tax assets due to the one-time adjustment for CECL in the first quarter of 2023 and the mark-to-market adjustment on the investment portfolio.
+Other assets increased \$5.1 million, decreased \$511,000, or 20.7% 2.1%, to \$29.5 million \$24.3 million at September 30, 2023 March 31, 2024 from \$24.5 million \$24.8 million at December 31, 2022 December 31, 2023, primarily as a result of the growth in deferred tax assets due to the one-time adjustment for CECL in the first quarter standard amortization of 2023 and the mark-to-market adjustment on the investment portfolio, prepaid assets.